-It's cute AF, and perfect for small spaces
+It's elegant, and perfect for small spaces

 I love a well-designed speaker that sits on my bookshelf like an objet d'art, but I understand that hi-tech devices aren't everyone's aesthetic.
 The Echo Spot looks like a mod little clock more than anything else, betraying the computer hidden within.
 "It is a similar size and shape to what one might expect from an alarm clock," said Linda Ranz, Amazon's Director of Echo Product Management, Alexa Experience and Devices.
 "Its smaller form factor results in it disappearing more easily in the home."